-Has your child’s teacher advised extra handwriting practice is needed?
+Has your child’s teacher advised extra handwriting practice?

 Does your child say their hand hurts when writing?

-Want to teach your child handwriting just like a handwriting expert?
+Want to teach your child like a how a children's occupational therapist would?

 In this article, we will look at five quick and important handwriting strategies that you can do with your child.

 Handwriting practice at this age is all about consolidating previous skills.

 Your child should be able to review their own work.
 Noticing the good, the bad and the ugly.

 They should be looking at:

-The real difficulty is that kids notice differences
+The real difficulty at this age is that kids notice differences

 They notice what their best friend can do.
 They notice what their second best friend can do.
 And they notice what they can’t do.
 This can be a very demotivating.